bqv/hebi/README.md

-# ethIRC
+# Hebi
-Ethernet over IRC
+A node for the Hydra Decentralised IRC Bot